 The Jeep XJ 4.0 in 1997+ vehicles will enter extended idle when pin A12 from the computer is grounded.
 The factory switch did this on its own.
 Unfortunately, the closest available switch is a fog light switch.
 These switches can only control a positive hot wire.
 We’ll need to use a positive fog light switch to control a relay that will ground pin A12.

 I hate cutting factory harnesses, and so I’ve taken an extra step in my installation.
 There is an engine connector on the passenger side of the motor that contains a gray wire that runs all the way back to pin 12.
-You can disassemble this connect and add a new wire and then run this wire to your new relay.
-This prevents you from having to hack on anything.
+You can add a new pin to this connector and run this wire to your new relay.
+This prevents you from having to cut any wires.

 Factory Service Manual